-esu.edu/commuter 570-422-3384
+esu.edu/commuter 570-422-3055

 At ESU, we provide tangible opportunities for commuters to be active members and experience Warrior life to the fullest.
 Initiatives include socials, retreats, and services.
-For more information on how to get involved, please visit www.esu.edu/commuter or email commuter@esu.edu.
+For more information on how to get involved, please visit www.esu.edu/commuter, email commuter@esu.edu, or join the WarriorLink group.